On the quasi-monomiality of the $\alpha$- and $\delta$-invariants: Preliminaries

 \section{Preliminaries}

-Let us collect the notation that we will use.
+In this paper, all schemes are assumed to be separated, and every field is assumed to have characteristic $0$.
+A \emph{variety} means an integral scheme of finite type over an algebraically closed field.
+We collect the notation used throughout the paper.
 For further details on the notation, we refer the reader to \cite{Fuj17,Kol13,KM98}.

-\begin{itemize} \item Let $k$ be an algebraically closed field of characteristic $0$, and let $X$ be a \emph{variety} if $X$ is a separated, finite type, and integral scheme over $k$. \item Let $X$ be a variety over $k$.
+\begin{itemize} \item Let $X$ be a normal scheme.
 For an effective $\Q$-Weil divisor $\Delta$ on $X$, we say that $(X,\Delta)$ is a \emph{couple}.
-If $K_X+\Delta$ is $\Q$-Cartier, we say that $(X,\Delta)$ is a \emph{pair}. \item Let $f:X'\to X$ be a proper birational morphism of varieties with $X'$ normal, and let $E$ be a prime divisor on $X'$.
+If $K_X+\Delta$ is $\Q$-Cartier, we say that $(X,\Delta)$ is a \emph{pair}. \item Let $f\colon X'\to X$ be a proper birational morphism of normal schemes with $X'$ normal, and let $E$ be a prime divisor on $X'$.
 Let $(X,\Delta)$ be a pair.
 We define